Employee and Retiree Service Center → Employees → Benefits → Wellness Initiatives

 In addition to a biometric health screening, you can save another 1 percent of the total cost of your health insurance by completing your medical insurance plan's online health risk assessment between October 9, 2017 and October 5, 2018—and again each year by the announced deadline.* For two-party and family plans, only the MCPS subscriber needs to complete an assessment to earn the incentive.

 MCPS imposes a 25 percent surcharge to the total health insurance costs of employees who are covered by an MCPS-provided medical plan if they or their covered spouses smoke or use other forms of tobacco.
 To avoid this surcharge, employees and their covered spouses need to be tobacco free for 12 months prior to January 1 of each year.

 During Open Enrollment each fall, if you are covered by an MCPS-provided medical insurance plan, you will need to attest to whether or not you and your covered spouse will be tobacco free throughout the current calendar year.
-If you do not attest for both yourself and your spouse, or you attest to one or both of you not being tobacco free throughout the current calendar year, your contribution to your health insurance (medical, prescription, dental, and vision plans) will include the 3 percent surcharge.
+If you do not attest for both yourself and your spouse, or you attest to one or both of you not being tobacco free throughout the current calendar year, your contribution to your health insurance (medical, prescription, dental, and vision plans) will include the surcharge.